paulvivier/DnD/DnD_Campaign_Shattered_Crown_Heist/01_Session_Logs/narrative.md

 You focus your gaze on the roof edge just a few feet away from the fish market.
 You notice something promising: a series of **narrow, empty wooden crates** stacked precariously against the wall near the back door.
 They look like they were meant to be hauled up to a storage loft, but the rope is currently frayed and hanging loose.

-If Trix can make a small jump, he could potentially use the crates as unstable stepping stones down the last $\text{15 feet}$ to the ground, positioning himself right behind the three men.
+If Trix can make a small jump, he could potentially use the crates as unstable stepping stones down the last 15 feet to the ground, positioning himself right behind the three men.
 The advantage is that this route is likely quieter than the metal drainpipe.

 ***